magies-xyz/simple-dll-injector/readme.md

 - Injects a DLL into a target process using its PID
 - Uses pure WinAPI (no external libraries)
 - Debug output with success/failure info
-- Lightweight (-100 lines of code, very shitty tho) How It Works
+- Lightweight (take it or leave it 70 lines of code, very shitty tho)
+- still a cli however, because im lazy deal with it How It Works
 1. Opens the target process
 2. Allocates memory inside it